CallumWalterWhite/file-observer/readme.md

 Created this because it was a pain to keep track of my downloads folder and etc, so keeps everying clean.

 ## WIP
-Need to create background subtask and also mass sorts - everything is currently event based with observables on the paths once the application is running.
+Need to create background processes and also mass sorts - everything is currently event based with observables on the paths once the application is running.